iGEM Foundation, Community Labs Track

 - iGEM Foundation — institutional home; international body for the synthetic-biology student competition

-- Global community-bio organizers via the Global Community Bio Summit network
+- DIYbio and community-bio organizers active in the 2015 cycle (some of whom later helped form the Global Community Bio Summit network from 2017 onward)

 Press and references